In Trousers

-In Trousers is a one-act musical that premiered off-Broadway in 1979 with book, music and lyrics by William Finn.
+In Trousers is a one-act musical that began off-Broadway in 1978 with book, music and lyrics by William Finn.
 It is the first in a trilogy of musicals, followed by March of the Falsettos and then Falsettoland.

 Plot

 The one-act musical In Trousers centers around a character named Marvin.
 In the production, he recalls his school years and the events that shaped him.
 He reminisces on his past and past relationships with, among others, his high school sweetheart and his English teacher Miss Goldberg.
 A pivotal point to the plot, however, is his realization of his homosexuality.
 Torn between his natural inclinations and his desire not to upset his family life, Marvin begins a struggle with his identity that continues to be a theme in the rest of the trilogy.